Epcot’s International Festival of the Arts.

 Artist Workshops and Seminars

-Inside the Odyssey Festival Showplace (located between Test Track and World Showcase, and easy to miss) are a few food stops (more about that later) and a place to engage with artists in fun seminars and worships, as well as shop some merch.
+Inside the Odyssey Festival Showplace (located between Test Track and World Showcase, and easy to miss) are a few food stops (more about that later).
+There is also a place to engage with artists in fun seminars and worships, as well as shop some merch.

 We didn’t participate in any of these, but we knew Danielle would be all over this.
 Certainly there is something about being an Annual Passholder or local to the park so that you could experience these things without taking time out of your day for attractions and other things.